gorj00/Angular-Docs/README.md

   - Add **encapsulation** property to the **@Component** decorator, possible values of this property are: _ViewEncapsulation.None_, _ViewEncapsulation.Native_, and _ViewEncapsulation.Emulated_.

 **2.a.
 ViewEncapsulation.None**
 - **None** turns off the styles encapsulation and doesn't generate **_ngcontent-ejo-x** properties to the component HTML elements.
-Therefore, the styles are now applied globally.
+Therefore, the styles are now applied globally:
 ```typescript
 @Component({
   // Other compononet properties